Snowy owl: Description

 The snowy owl's eye, at about 23.4 mm in diameter, is slightly smaller than those of great horned and Eurasian eagle-owls but is slightly larger than those of some other large owls.
 Snowy owls must be able to see from great distances and in highly variable conditions but probably possess less acute night vision than many other owls.
-Based on the study of dioptres in different owl species, the snowy owl was determined to have eyesight better suited to long-range perception than to close discrimination, while some related species such as great horned owls could probably more successful perceive closer objects.
+Based on the study of dioptres in different owl species, the snowy owl was determined to have eyesight better suited to long-range perception than to close discrimination, while some related species such as great horned owls could probably more successfully perceive closer objects.
 Despite their visual limits, snowy owls may have up to 1.5 times more visual acuity than humans.
 Like other owls, snowy owls can probably perceive all colors but cannot perceive ultraviolet visual pigments.
-Owls have the largest brains of any bird (increasing in sync with the size of the owl species), with the size of the brain and eye related less to intelligence than perhaps to increased nocturnality and predatory behavior.
+Owls'brains are the largest of any bird brain (increasing in sync with the size of the owl species), with the size of the brain and eye related less to intelligence than perhaps to increased nocturnality and predatory behavior.